tommyvn/brxy/README.md

 curl localhost:8080
 ```

-If you watch your process listing you'll see that it fires up a file server on your local directory on demand to serve requests.
+If you watch your process listing you'll see that it fires up a demo web server on demand to serve requests.
 If you can reach 5 concurrent requests you'll see it fires up a second one to handle the extra load.
 Reaching 5 concurrent requests isn't always as easy as it sounds but `demo.py` has your back.
 It's single threaded and `-d` introduces a delay into the response so the below will result in 4 copise spun up to magically make a single threaded blocking server a scalable serverless beast.

 ```
 python -m brxy.edge -p 8080 -- python -m brxy.node -- python demo.py -d 10